agentgoodbee/ESP8266_artnet_wlan_config_v0.1/README.md

    -> insert the ssid and pw of your router

 Debug:
-if you want to know if your Node recives a artnet message, you can activate the debug section between line 105 and 130 -> if a message receives, it will be printed at the serial monitor.
+if you want to know if your Node receives a artnet message, you can activate the debug section between line 105 and 130 -> if a message receives, it will be printed at the serial monitor.